lambdamusic/Ontospy/docs/index.md

 Once you have a package manager installed, simply install Ontospy from the Python Package Index.
 There are three library versions you can choose from.

-**Lightweight Version**
+**Standard Version**

-If you want less library dependencies (eg because you want to include Ontospy in another project and don't care about html documentation), you can simply install the core library only:
+If you want to use ontospy as a Python module, or to automatically create some [HTML documentation](<(#generating-ontology-documentation)>) for an ontology, you can install the standard version of the library like this:

 ```bash
 $ pip install ontospy
 ```
 The python library, its dependencies and all of its command-line executables will be installed.
-The only thing which is left out is the documentation-generation feature.
+The only thing which is left out is the bash autocomplete external dependencies.

+NOTE:
+As of Ontospy version 2.0, the documentation generation libraries are installed by default with Ontospy.
+Previously, third party dependencies (e.g. Django) had to be installed separately.

-**Lightweight Version plus Shell**
+**Standard Version plus Shell**

 The 'shell' or interactive command line interface requires the [readline](https://pypi.org/project/readline/) module, a set of functions for use by applications that allow users to edit command lines as they are typed in.